-Updated: IMPACT OF COVID-19 - SPECIFIC NEEDS: Since February, we have sought to establish a residential version of the mentoring program in order to respond to a disastrous lack of housing for people with records and to assist our state in releasing men and women from covid cages.
-Please contact President McClenney at 704-947-9090 x101 or email@example.com to learn how you can help us save lives.
+Updated: IMPACT OF COVID-19 - SPECIFIC NEEDS: Since February of 2020, we have sought to establish a residential version of the mentoring program in order to respond to a disastrous lack of housing for people with records and to assist our state in releasing men and women from covid cages.
+Please contact President McClenney at 704-947-9090 x101 or email@example.com to learn how you can help us with this initiative.